uoregon-libraries/newspaper-curation-app/README.md

 If you wish to use this application with an ONI install, you'll need to do something similar.

+Job Runner
+---

+Queued jobs (such as SFTP issues manually reviewed and queued) will not be processed until the job runner is executed.
+This can be as simple as:

+    ./bin/run-jobs -c ./settings.py

+If you wish to re-queue all failed jobs before running pending jobs, simply add `--retry-failed-jobs` to the command:

+    ./bin/run-jobs -c ./settings.py --retry-failed-jobs

 Cache builder
 ---